orai-nlp/Elixa/README.md

 java -jar target/elixa-0.9.jar train-gp -f tabNotagged -cn 3 -l es -p models/es-twt.cfg < ~/corpora/opinion-Datasets/Behagune/es-behagtwtpressUniq.tsv > rslt/es-modTreatment/es-twtBehag201602twtpressUniq-Bsline-Old-NonegFix.rslt
 ```

-explanation:
-	Parameters are very similar to the tag-gp commands.
+	where (Parameters are very similar to the tag-gp commands):

        "-f tabNotagged" is the format of the corpus:
        		-"tabNotagged" format means: "id<tab>polarity<tab>text" where text is raw text. if used this format, Elixa takes care of linguistically tagging the texts through ixa-pipes.